Numeri-Dev/hyprupld/README.md

 pixelvault.co.sh - for pixelvault.co
 hyprupld.sh - for testing

+# AppImage Use
+These are considered experimental currently
+They should run the exact same as the scripts
+AppImages are found in the Releases section
+You can compile them yourself with the compile.sh script
+Builds are automatically generated from the latest commit

 # Supported Package Managers
 ### These are all the common package managers
 - Pacman